2016 Hamilton Tiger-Cats season

-The 2016 Hamilton Tiger-Cats season was the 59th season for the team in the Canadian Football League and their 67th overall.
+The 2016 Hamilton Tiger-Cats season was the 59th season for the team in the Canadian Football League (CFL) and their 67th overall.
 The Tiger-Cats finished in second place in the East Division and finished with a 7–11 record.
 The Tiger-Cats qualified for the playoffs for the fourth straight season, including their fourth straight season hosting a playoff game, but lost in the East Semi-Final to the Edmonton Eskimos 24–21.
 It was the first ever playoff match up between those two teams (not including Grey Cup games) and the third time that a crossover team won a playoff game.